Functions, classes and modules

 . . .

-The imports in __init__.py let’s you separate the implementation into multiple files.
+The imports in __init__.py let’s you create aliases.

 >>> mikeio.pfs._pfssection.PfsSection